- Cancer Information

 In most cases, a GP or community nurse will coordinate your palliative care.
-If your care needs increase beyond their area of expertise, they will seek advice and support from a specialist palliative care service.
-It is likely that your GP or community nurse will continue to coordinate your care, and you may not need to see the specialist yourself.
+If your care becomes complex, they will seek advice from a specialist palliative care service, but you may not see the palliative care specialist yourself.

-The palliative care specialists will continue to consult your other doctors about your care and treatment.
-If your condition stabilises or improves, you may not need to see the palliative care specialists for periods of time or you may be discharged from palliative care.
+The specialist palliative care service will continue to consult your cancer care team about your treatment.
+If your condition stabilises or improves, you may not need to see the specialist palliative care service for periods of time or you may be discharged from palliative care.